navapbc/labs-decision-support-tool/docs/app/api_spec.md

-      "citation_id": "string",               // Unique ID for each citation "source_id": "string",                 // Identifier for the source document "source_name": "string",               // Name of the source document "page_number": "integer",              // Page number where the citation is found, if available "uri": "string",                       // URL link to the source, if available "headings": ["string"],                // Headings within the document, if available "citation_text": "string"              // Extracted citation text
+      "citation_id": "string",               // Unique ID for each citation "source_id": "string",                 // Identifier for the source document "source_name": "string",               // Name of the source document "page_number": "integer" | None,       // Page number where the citation is found, if available "uri": "string",                       // URL link to the source, if available "headings": ["string"],                // Headings within the document, if available "citation_text": "string"              // Extracted citation text